mvolkmann/blog/src/smalltalk/01-overview.md

 There is no need to recompile code for different environments.
 This makes Smalltalk code highly portable!

 Smalltalk is not an interpreted language.
+It was the first programming language to use just-in-time (JIT) compilation.
 Smalltalk code is compiled to optimized bytecode that is executed by a VM.
+Compilation occurs during program execution rather than before execution.
+This results in better performance than interpreting code.

 Everything in Smalltalk is represented by an object, including classes and all GUI elements in the development environment.